jojoglory123/zhengxw.github.io/README.md

 - Independently lectured Introduction to Business Statistics to over 40 undergraduate students every semester.
 - Edited the textbook STAT 3090 Lecture Guide, prepared in-class quizzes, and developed a comprehensive question database for exams.
+- Nominated for the Outstanding Graduate Teaching Award.

 **Analytical Chemist @ DLNK Landscape Company, Gainesville, FL, USA (_December 2020 - Present_)**
 - Conducted soil sample analyses using gas chromatography-mass spectrometry (GC-MS), specializing in the precise identification and quantification of chemical compounds.